ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/plan.md

 <br/><br/>

 ## ORCID
 In the planning phase it can be good to adress the question of [Open Researcher and Contributor IDs (ORCID)](https://orcid.org/).
-An ORCID is a persistent digital identifier for researchers, and allows you to be uniquely identified so that your work is accurately attributed to you.
-Visit the [ORCID webiste](https://orcid.org/register) in order to register for an ORCID.
+An ORCID is a unique persistent identifier for researchers, and allows you to be uniquely identified and accurately attributed for your work.
+Visit the [ORCID website](https://orcid.org/register) in order to register an ORCID.

 ## Resources